stephensmitchell-forks/ACAD-LayOrd/README.md

 The AutoCAD command to run is ```layord```.
 This will bring up the dialog.

 The interface itself is self explanatory.
-You have your non-XRef layers on the right to choose from and can shift them to the right hand side for re-ordering with the arrow.
+You have your non-XRef layers on the left to choose from and can shift them to the right hand side for re-ordering with the arrow.

 The arrows on the right hand side re-order the layers in the list, and the move button at the bottom initiate the re-ordering.